cnmoro/MiniVectorDB/README.md

 from minivectordb.embedding_model import EmbeddingModel from minivectordb.vector_database import VectorDatabase

+# You can use your own embeddings if you like (skipping our "EmbeddingModel")
+# Just cange the embedding_size parameter to match your embeddings (e.g. 1536 for ada v2)
 vector_db = VectorDatabase(embedding_size = 512)
 model = EmbeddingModel()

 # Text identifier, sentences and metadata
+# Basic example
 sentences_with_metadata = [
     (1,  "I like dogs", {"animal": "dog", "like": True}), (2,  "I like cats", {"animal": "cat", "like": True}),